 - The second WMHN event took place on the 10th May 2019 and was on perinatal mental health.

 - The third WMHN event was on Trauma Informed Care and took place on 13th of September 2019.

 - The fourth WMHN event coincided with a NWCI members and friends meeting on Friday 29th November 2019.
 This event entitled 'Gender Based Violence and Women's Mental Health' was organised in support of the 16 Days of Activism Against Gender-based Violence campaign.

-- EVENT POSTPONED: The next WMHN event due to take place on 27th March 2020 has been postponed in order to support the containment of the Coronavirus and in the interest of public health.
+- EVENT POSTPONED: The WMHN event due to take place on 27th March 2020 was postponed in order to support the containment of the Coronavirus and in the interest of public health.
 A future date will be announced in due course.
 The event is on Migration, Mental Health and Resilience: Women’s Experiences of Migration and Seeking Asylum.

 Details of upcoming network events will appear here as they arise.

 Women’s Mental Health Resources